Wacha throws shutout, Red Sox win 1-0 as Angels' skid at 12 – KION546

 Associated Press

+“Wins like this, yeah, Michael was the star, he was amazing for us,” Boston manager Alex Cora said.
+“But this was a total team effort.
+A 1-0 game, nine innings, nowadays you don’t see that.
+I’m just glad that I’m part of it.”

-Christian Vázquez had an RBI single in the second inning and the Red Sox won their sixth in a row.
+Vázquez hit an RBI single in the second as the Red Sox won their fifth in a row.

 The Angels matched their longest slide in a single season, last done to end the 1988 schedule.